 - Unexplained muscle weakness

 - Tingling, aching, or burning sensations in the affected area

 - Exercise and Movement: Keep performing your regular activities.
 Also perform exercises regularly.
 Ask your doctor for exercises which you can perform daily.

-- Medication: Your pain specialists may recommend to take certain painkillers and neuromodulators for severe pain.
+- Medication: Your Pain Specialist may recommend to take certain painkillers and neuro-modulators for severe pain.
 Medication like Paracetamol, Anti-inflammatory painkillers, opioids can be given to reduce pain.
 A muscle relaxant drugs is sometimes prescribed for a few days if the back muscles become very tense and make the pain worse.

 - Spinal Injections: Cervical, Thoracic and Lumbar Interlaminar Epidural Injections and Transforaminal injection are given into the opening at the side of the spine where the nerve roots exit.
 These injections reduce the inflammation and swelling of the spinal nerve roots and other tissues surrounding the spinal nerve root.
 It also reduces pain, tingling and numbness and other symptoms caused by such inflammation, irritation or swelling.

 - Radio frequency Ablation: Radio frequency ablation (RFA) is a technique used to reduce pain.
 In this procedure, a radio wave produces an electrical current, which heats up a small area of nerve tissue.
 This curbs pain signals from that specific area.
 It is very beneficial for people with chronic lower back and neck pain and pain related to the degeneration of joints from arthritis.